Scaranman/Portfolio-Site/content/en/home/PDF-Viewer.md

 #Change the title to your liking
 title: Resume

-#input the name of the file (Example: "resume.pdf").
-Place in 'assets/media/documents'
+#input the name of the file without the suffix (Example: "resume").
+Place in 'authors/admin'
-file_name: JacobScarani_Resume.pdf
+file_name: JacobScarani_Resume

 #set the height for the iframe (examples: "800px", "100%", etc)
 height: 900px

 #set if you want your pdf downloadable or not
 downloadable: true

+author: admin
 ---